lukasgartmair/fab_ai_deckbuild/README.md

 The python-package "fantasynames" by "jessica-px" is included with the files, as the official build is failing.

 This project is in no way affiliated with Legend Story Studios®.
 Flesh and Blood™ is a registered trademark of Legend Story Studios.
 Flesh and Blood™ and all associated images are copyright © Legend Story Studios.
 All rights reserved.

+All images are AI-generated with crayon.com and shared on my pinterest page https://www.pinterest.de/lukas_gartmair/lukas-gartmair-ai-images-1-faces/